-TS4-A-F and TS4-A-2F devices have identical functionality, however the TS4-A-F controls one solar module while TS4-A-2F controls two modules.
+TS4-A-F and TS4-A-2F devices work the same, however a TS4-A-F connects to one solar module while a TS4-A-2F connects to two modules.
 Each module in a string must have its own TS4-A-F or share a TS4-A-2F with another module.
 You may connect a TS4-A-2F to a single module if needed by connecting the unused second set of input cables.

-- Do not install TS4s if they have been physically damaged or with damaged or substandard wiring or connectors. - Do not connect or disconnect TS4s under load. - Do not apply an external voltage source to a module/string equipped with TS4s.
+- Do not install TS4s if they have been physically damaged or with damaged or substandard wiring or connectors. - Do not connect or disconnect TS4s under load. - Do not apply an external voltage source such as an IV curve tester to a module/string equipped with TS4s. - Maintain a minimum 38 mm (1.5 in.) cable bend radius.